opendocsg/slw-judgments-backfill/2008_SGHC_43/report.md

 **Illegality and enforceability**

-28     Whilst a court must not be deterred from determining a dispute under O 14 r 12 of the Rules of Court when there are complex points of law, determination would be inappropriate when novelty of legal issues is coupled with uncertainty of factual issues: see _Obegi Melissa v Vestwin Trading Pte Ltd_ [2008] SGCA 4 at [40].
+28     Whilst a court must not be deterred from determining a dispute under O 14 r 12 of the Rules of Court when there are complex points of law, determination would be inappropriate when novelty of legal issues is coupled with uncertainty of factual issues: see _Obegi Melissa v Vestwin Trading Pte Ltd_ <span class="citation">[2008] SGCA 4</span> at [40].
 In my view, the present case warrants a full trial, not least because of the unsettled state of the law on the question whether and, if so, how illegality affects contracts made between a principal and a briber when bribes had been given to an agent of the principal.

 29     Before me, counsel for Sin Yong was prepared to concede that if there had been a finding that Sin Yong was party to the conspiracy which, as explained in [16] above, includes in particular the inflation of invoices with the amount of the bribe, the underlying contracts would be unenforceable since Sin Yong had defrauded UE.
 That concession, to my mind, was rightly made in the face of _Taylor v Bhail_ [1996] 50 ConLR 70 (“ _Taylor v Bhail_ ”) and _PT International Nickel Indonesia v General Trading Corp (M) Sdn Bhd_ [1975-1977] SLR 226 (“ _PT International_ ”).